Pick Mulberries All Year Long With This Easy to Grow Fruit Tree

 HOW FAST DO MULBERRY TREES GROW?

 The mulberry tree growth rate is up to 1 foot per year.
 The mature size can reach up to 6-10 ft tall and 6-8 ft wide.
 Adding fertilizer will help speed up the growth rate of these edible fruit trees.
 You can also keep these trees pruned to any size you would like.
+Check out these other fast growing fruit trees to pair with it!

 HOW TO PRUNE MULBERRY TREES